awesome-foss/awesome-sysadmin/README.md

 *Configuration management database (CMDB) software.*

 * [i-doit](http://www.i-doit.org/) - Open Source IT Documentation and CMDB.
-* [iTop](http://www.combodo.com/-Overview-.html) - A complete open source, ITIL, web based service management tool.
+* [iTop](http://www.combodo.com/-Overview-.html) - Complete open source, ITIL, web based service management tool.
 * [Ralph](https://github.com/allegro/ralph) - Asset management, DCIM and CMDB system for large Data Centers as well as smaller LAN networks.
 * [Sicekit](https://github.com/sicekit/sicekit) - The systems & infrastructure encyclopedia toolkit (based on mediawiki).
 * [Clusto](https://github.com/clusto/clusto) - Helps you keep track of your inventory, where it is, how it's connected, and provides an abstracted interface for interacting with the elements of the infrastructure.